astralfrontier/astralfrontier.org-OLD/src/blog/2016-02-09-the-long-game.md

 You don't have to let people take turns GMing - although you can - but you can give players a say in areas of the game they find interesting.

-_Not everyone drives in fourth gear.
-Not everyone's comfortable in the fast lane._
+**Not everyone drives in fourth gear.
+Not everyone's comfortable in the fast lane.**
 Players have their own schedules and their own lives.
 Taking up their time unnecessarily introduces friction - if your campaign is more annoying than fun, they won't want to play.

-There's four general modes of play:
+There's four general venues for play:

 1. Face-to-face gaming at regular intervals, e.g. 3 hours every 2 weeks.
 2. Real-time gaming via Google Hangouts, Skype, video chat, etc.